pypeit/PypeIt/doc/pypeit_par.rst

 ========================  =========================  ============================================================================  ================  =============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
 ``bad_orders_maxfrac``    float                      ..
 0.25              For echelle spectrographs (i.e., ``echelle=True``), this is the maximum fraction of orders (per detector) with failed 1D fit, for PypeIt to attempt a refit.
 ``cc_local_thresh``       float                      ..
 0.7               Threshold for the *local* cross-correlation coefficient, evaluated at each reidentified line,  between an input spectrum and the shifted and stretched archive spectrum above which a line must be to be considered a good line for reidentification.
 The local cross-correlation is evaluated at each candidate reidentified line (using a window of nlocal_cc), and is then used to score the the reidentified lines to arrive at the final set of good reidentifications.
+``cc_offset_minmax``      float                      ..
+1.0               Fraction of the total spectral pixels used to determine the range of pixel shifts allowedwhen cross-correlating the input arc spectrum with the archive spectrum.Restricting this can be crucial if there are few reference lines and the cross correlation can get confused.
+``cc_percent_ceil``       float                      ..
+50.0              Determines the percentile at which to cap lines used in cross correlation, to prevent large lines from dominating100, all lines are allowed at their maximum heights.
+May produce spurious peaks in xcorr
 ``cc_shift_range``        tuple                      ..                                                                            ..
 Range of pixel shifts allowed when cross-correlating the input arc spectrum with the archive spectrum.
 If None, the range will be automatically determined.
 ``cc_thresh``             float, list, ndarray       ..
 0.7               Threshold for the *global* cross-correlation coefficient between an input spectrum and member of the archive required to attempt reidentification.
 Spectra from the archive with a lower cross-correlation are not used for reidentification.
 This can be a single number or a list/array providing the value for each slit.
 ``ech_norder_coeff``      int                        ..
 4                 For echelle spectrographs, this is the order of the final 2d fit to the order dimension.